Junker/mobiledetect/README.md

 # MobileDetect

-MobileDetect is a lightweight system for detecting mobile devices (including tablets). \
+MobileDetect is a lightweight Common Lisp system for detecting mobile devices (including tablets). \
 The system will detect the device by comparing patterns against a given User-Agent string.